ibm-js/deliteful/docs/master/StarRating.md

 ### Security

 This widget has no specific security concern.
-Refer to `delite/FormValueWidget` documentation for general security advice on this base class.
+Refer to [`delite/FormValueWidget`](/delite/docs/master/FormValueWidget.md) documentation for general security advice on this base class.

 ### Browser Support

-This widget supports all supported browsers without any degrated behavior.
+This widget supports all supported browsers without any degraded behavior.